We offer MPhil and PhD programmes in Law and Criminology

-- ESRC funding - North West Social Science Doctoral Training Partnership (NWSSDTP)
+- Economic and Social Research Council funding - North West Social Science Doctoral Training Partnership (NWSSDTP)

-Arts & Humanities Research Council (AHRC) North West Consortium Doctoral Training Partnership
+Arts & Humanities Research Council - North West Consortium Doctoral Training Partnership (NWDTP)

-The shortlisting of awards is administered by individual departments.
-Applicants wishing to be considered for these awards should contact their prospective department for details of the application process.
-All applicants must already hold an offer of a place to study in any department in the Faculty of Arts & Social Sciences before applying for a scholarship, and be due to commence their studies during the 2020-21 academic year.
+Applicants must already hold an offer of a place to study a postgraduate doctoral programme in any department in the Faculty of Arts and Social Sciences before applying for a scholarship, and be due to commence their studies during the 2022-23 academic year.

 University funding for Postgraduate students

 Details of Award: Award up to an individual maximum of £2,500 reserved for applicants aged 21 or over on the first day of the first term for which they are seeking assistance.

 The Peel Trust Studentship (worth up to £2,500) is unique to Lancaster, and is reserved for applicants aged 21 or over on the first day of the first term for which they are seeking assistance.
 Both UK and international students may apply, with applications assessed on the basis of academic merit and financial need.

 All registered PhD students are eligible to apply to the Department for research support and research training costs.
 This may cover, for example, travel and other expenses for research trips to libraries, archives, museums, etc.; expenses related to attending academic conferences where you are giving a paper; or the costs of training in a skill necessary for your research, such as enrolling in a language or other skills course for which no provision exists in the university.
 Individual requests are usually limited to £250.